galaxyproject/training-material/topics/data-science/tutorials/python-loops/tutorial.md

 > ### {% icon comment %} Comment
 > This tutorial is **significantly** based on [the Carpentries](https://carpentries.org) [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/), [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/), and [Plotting and Programming in Python](https://swcarpentry.github.io/python-novice-gapminder/), which are licensed CC-BY 4.0.
 >
-> Adaptations have been made to make this work better in a GTN/Galaxy environment, or to otherwise improve the content.
+> Adaptations have been made to make this work better in a GTN/Galaxy environment.
 {: .comment}

 > ### Agenda